Toby1548/cmpinfdos/README.md

 # This is a fork!

-I forked this for my own personal use and edits if anyone else wants the changes I made below is the readme from the original fork.
+I forked this for my own personal use and edits if anyone else wants the changes I made.

+below is the readme from the original fork.